bitcoin-core/btcdeb/README.md

 Ubuntu/debian users can do: `apt-get install libtool libssl-dev autoconf` (with `sudo` prepended if necessary)

-Mac users can do: `brew install libtool`
+Mac users can do: `brew install libtool autoconf`

 ## Installation